squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Bug fix: when linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
 Now fixed.

 = 0.3.7 =
-* Bug fix: perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
+* Bug fix: perhaps not quite a bug as such, but annoying nevertheless: all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
 * New feature: it is now possible to link to a specific tab within the same page using a # fragment in the URL
 * New feature: while clicking through tabs, accordions and toggles, a # fragment is added to the URL to make it easy to link to tabs etc
 * New feature: on page load any # fragment in the URL will trigger the opening of the relevant tab, accordion or toggle